By Irene Welk and Max Kapp

 As her honor they defend.

-For her ivy walls are scared
+For her ivy walls are sacred

 To the scenes of glad spent days,